Emil-J/wireless_human_detection/README.md

 * [SmartRF Studio 7 Tool](https://www.ti.com/tool/download/SMARTRF-STUDIO-7/2.31.0)
 * [LD2410 Tool](https://github.com/Emil-J/wireless_human_detection/tree/main/LD2410B%20Tools%20%26%20Documents/LD2410%20Tool)
 # Overview Of The Files
+* VideoProof.mp4 -> This mp4 file shows the IRL representation of how it functions all together.
 * ZAVRSNI_RX_F446RE -> This file contains the RX side of the project for STM32CUBEIDE.
 * ZAVRSNI_TX_L476RG -> This file contains the TX side of the project for STM32CUBEIDE.
 * CC1101 Tools & Documents -> This file contains all the tools & documents for the CC1101 used that made this project possible.